2025 United States federal government shutdown: Impasse and deadlock

 Schumer and Jeffries requested a meeting with Trump after the votes failed.
-Trump abruptly canceled the meeting, calling their demands "unserious", but met with the Democrats, joined by Johnson and Thune, in the Oval Office one day before the deadline; the meeting was Jeffries's first with Trump and Trump's first invitation of Democrats to the White House in his second term.
-The meeting did not yield an agreement.
+Trump abruptly canceled the meeting, calling their demands "unserious".
+He finally met with the Democrats, joined by Johnson and Thune, in the Oval Office one day before the deadline.
+The came following repeated calls by Democrats.
+After the meeting was agreed to, Jeffries and Schumer released a joint statement:As we have repeatedly said, Democrats will meet anywhere, at any time and with anyone to negotiate a bipartisan spending agreement that meets the needs of the American people.
+We are resolute in our determination to avoid a government shutdown and address the Republican healthcare crisis.
+Time is running out.The meeting was Jeffries's first with Trump and Trump's first invitation of Democrats to the White House in his second term.
+The meeting failed to lead to a path out of the gridlock.
+In fact, Trump stated that he would not begin negotiations with Democratic leaders on reopening the government until after the government had reopened.

 At 7:31 p.m.
-EDT, hours after the meeting, Trump posted an AI-generated video on Truth Social of Chuck Schumer (in a faux speech voice-over) denigrating immigrants and calling the Democrats "woke pieces of shit" to mock the Democratic base, with Jeffries at his side wearing a cartoonish sombrero and a handlebar mustache while the Mexican hat dance played in the background.
+EDT, hours after the meeting, Trump posted an AI-generated video on Truth Social of Chuck Schumer (in a faux speech voice-over) denigrating immigrants and calling the Democrats "woke pieces of shit" to mock the Democratic base, with Jeffries, an African American, at his side wearing a cartoonish sombrero and a handlebar mustache while the Mexican hat dance played in the background.
 (Note: Attributed to multiple sources:) The Republican messaging also included JD Vance averring that he believed a shutdown was imminent, with the Democrats to blame.
+Meanwhile, a White House official summed the president's position on finding a solution as "go fuck yourself."

 On September 30, 2025, hours before the shutdown began, the Senate voted again on the Democratic and Republican plans.
 The Democratic plan again failed on party lines (47 in favor, 53 against).
 All Republicans except Rand Paul, along with Democrats Catherine Cortez Masto and John Fetterman, as well as Angus King, an independent who caucuses with Democrats, voted for the plan, which thus failed 51–47.
 Despite receiving a majority of votes in the Senate, the Republican plan failed to pass because it could not overcome a 60-vote filibuster.

+Meanwhile, Johnson continued to keep the House of Representatives largely in recess and did not hold votes on funding legislation.
+This led the New York Times journalist Annie Karni to write that Johnson had largely deferred his role to the president during the second Trump presidency by not holding oversight hearings and holding the House out of session.
+She added that Johnson had limited control over his members and instead, according to Karni, made "himself subservient to Mr. Trump".

-After the votes, the Office of Management and Budget directed agencies to execute their shutdown plans.
+After the votes, the Office of Management and Budget directed agencies to execute their shutdown plans, leading federal agencies to furlough hundreds of thousands of employees deemed nonessential.
+The shutdown officially began just after midnight on October 1, 2025.